casper-network/casper-node/utils/nctl/docs/usage.md

 ## Step 0: Compile network binaries.

-Prior to testing a network we need to ensure that the binary sets arre available:
+Prior to testing a network we need to ensure that the binary sets are available:

 ```
 nctl-compile